 [4] Applied Energy Group commented that the most common choice should be the standard practice baseline.
 However, the definition of "common" should be specified in an actionable form.
 For instance, if "most common" is to be determined by market shares, a consistent methodology or set of methods should be stipulated for such analyses and determinations.

-[5] Ecology Action supported the lowest first year cost and commented that Requiring the "most common option" to be the baseline would defy the concept and definition of baseline established by California Energy Commission and used throughout the country, and would gravely complicate small projects by requiring complicated analysis and documentation for every project.
+[5] Ecology Action supported the lowest first-year cost and commented that Requiring the "most common option" to be the baseline would defy the concept and definition of baseline established by California Energy Commission and used throughout the country, and would gravely complicate small projects by requiring complicated analysis and documentation for every project.
 Some exemption must be provided for projects below a certain threshold (suggest $25,000) that would direct code baseline as the standard practice baseline without necessitating further investigation or proof.
 Failure to do so will significantly increase project development costs and extend timelines for smaller projects, prohibiting many of them from moving forward.

 Repair-Eligible/Repair-Indefinitely Standard Practice